 The Commissioner noted the impact of wide circulation of personal information within organisations and unauthorised disclosure outside them can be greater in small communities where people are more likely to know each other and names are more easily recognised.

 The council agreed to amend its incident reporting procedures to limit who has access to personally identifying incident reports and to provide appropriate training for relevant employees.
 The council also undertook to continue its policy of allowing members of the public to anonymously report public health and safety matters.

 Organisations may consider other means of promoting the intention underpinning IPP 8, such as by using pseudonymity.
 The use of pseudonyms, where lawful and practicable, can enable individuals to transact with organisations using a fictitious name instead of revealing their true identity.
 For example, where an organisation handles calls from the public, such as inquiries, that organisation may make records of the phone calls.
 In this example, pseudonymity can be used to allow the caller to not identify themselves and transact with the organisation anonymously.
 Where an individual’s identity needs to be ascertained, for example, to send correspondence in the mail, pseudonymity is unlikely to be practicable.

 IPP 8 in practice

 IPP 8 is particularly relevant for the complaint handling functions of organisations.
-Many complaints can be resolved without collecting identifying information about the complainant.
-For example, if a person complained about a public facility, it is unlikely collection of their personal information would be necessary to fairly and appropriately respond to the complaint (see Case Study 8A, above).
+Many complaints can be resolved without collecting identifying information about complainants.
+For example, if a person complained about a public facility, it is unlikely collection of their personal information would be necessary to fairly and appropriately respond to the complaint.
+See Case Study 8A, above.

 Relationship between anonymity and other IPPs